imagineai/create-django-app/README.md

 <h1> Create Django app using Imagine </h1>

-Single line command to create a Django app.
+Single line command to create a Django app with all the dependencies installed.

+<h2> Overview </h2>

 Run the following command in your terminal:
 ```